 Non-partisans are real, and their lack of partisanship has a cognitive element.
 This is a page taken from two “Big Think” articles and it highlights potentially how you and we think.

-- A new study suggests that the brains of non-partisans function differently than those of partisans.
+- A number of neuroscience studies suggest that the brains of non-partisans function differently than those of partisans.

 - Blood flow to regions associated with problem solving differed between the two groups.

 - The findings may lead to further research in how differences in brain activity affect personality.